oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 a keyname definition is inherited, the derived type does not have to provide such definition.

-##

->  author="Calin Curescu" date="2020-04-20T18:49:00Z"
->
-> TBD.
-Here comes some intro and generic description of the different specification blocks that will build the following sections.

-TOSCA Service<span class="comment-end" id="172"></span>
+## <span class="comment-start" id="172" author="Calin Curescu" date="2020-04-20T18:49:00Z">TBD.
+Here comes some intro and generic description of the different specification blocks that will build the following sections.</span>TOSCA Service<span class="comment-end" id="172"></span>

->  author="Michael Rehder"
+<span class="comment-start" id="173" author="Michael Rehder"
-> date="2020-12-15T08:38:00Z"
->
-> This isn’t true – if a “Service Template”
-> can contain just supporting parts like type definitions then it won’t
-> contain a “TOSCA Service”.
+date="2020-12-15T08:38:00Z">This isn’t true – if a “Service Template” can contain just supporting parts like type definitions then it won’t contain a “TOSCA Service”.
-> In the end, I think that the term “Service Template” is very confusing
-> as it is never used as a “template”, as an object.
-It’s a collection of
-> definitions, some of which are supporting and one of which is the
-> working code definition for the service to be realized.
+In the end, I think that the term “Service Template” is very confusing as it is never used as a “template”, as an object.
+It’s a collection of definitions, some of which are supporting and one of which is the working code definition for the service to be realized.
-> “Service Definition” is a more practical term.

-A TOSCA Service is
-specified by a TOSCA Service
+“Service Definition” is a more practical term.</span>A TOSCA Service is specified by a TOSCA Service <span class="comment-start" id="174" author="Chris Lauwers" date="2022-12-05T18:44:00Z">We haven't defined service template yet.</span>Template<span class="comment-end" id="174"></span>.<span class="comment-end" id="173"></span>

->
-> author="Chris Lauwers" date="2022-12-05T18:44:00Z"
->
-> We haven't defined
-> service template yet.

-Template<span class="comment-end"
-id="174"></span>.<span class="comment-end" id="173"></span>

-###

->  author="Chris Lauwers" date="2022-06-22T14:26:00Z"
->
-> Update to reflect new naming

-TOSCA file definition<span class="comment-end" id="178"></span>
+### <span class="comment-start" id="178" author="Chris Lauwers" date="2022-06-22T14:26:00Z">Update to reflect new naming</span>TOSCA file definition<span class="comment-end" id="178"></span>

 A TOSCA file contains definitions of building blocks for use in cloud applications or complete models of cloud applications.
 This section